-Best cold weather extension cord that stays flexible
+best choices for a cold weather extension cord

-In the example above, the extension cord was initially inside where it’s warm.
-What if you keep yours in the garage where it’s cold?
-Now you’ve got another annoying problem… Unwinding it or un-coiling it!
-The loops will not lay out straight because it’s cold.
-Not flexible.
+What if you keep your extension cord in the garage, where it’s cold?
+Now you’ve got another annoying problem when you need to use it: unwinding or uncoiling it!
+The loops will not lay out straight because they are cold.
+They are not flexible, and they are not manageable.

 Again, a purpose-designed cold weather extension cord will solve this problem!